pitambarkhanra/energy_landscape_analysis/Permutation_test/README.md

 # What is this repository?

-The code in this folder provides the MATLAB code of key functions to perform the permutation test for the energy landscape analysis on multi-variate time series data like fMRI data using the conventional gradient-ascent algorithm to maximize the likelihood estimation and to estimate the parameter values.
+The code in this folder provides the MATLAB code of key functions to perform the permutation test for the energy landscape analysis on multi-variate time series data such as fMRI data using the conventional gradient-ascent algorithm to maximize the likelihood estimation and to estimate the parameter values.
 The code in this folder estimates the ND value for the four discrepancy measures proposed in Khanra *et al.* (2023).

 # Required software and packages: